pacorain/luigi/README.md

 Luigi server runs in the cloud.
 It is a reverse proxy that listens for incoming connections on a public IP address.
 When it receives a connection, it forwards the connection to the client.

+The server uses Nginx to serve the reverse proxy.
+It assumes the destination IP address is 10.5.0.3, which is the hard coded IP address of nginx-proxy-manager in the Docker network for the client.
+This is probably not the right way to do it, but it at least works for my setup.

 Luigi client runs on my home network.
 When the connection to the server is established, it serves a reverse proxy that forwards connections to my services.
 It also runs a Wireguard server that allows me to connect to my home network from anywhere.

 ## Deploying